 Roasted red pepper hummus is super easy and has a nice flavor - and it's ready in less than 30 minutes!
 The sweetness of roasted red peppers combined with tahini, chickpeas and lemon juice makes this a tasty hummus that's perfect for a mezze spread or crudites platter.

 You know we love our dips and spreads!
 From classic hummus to labneh and mutabal, Middle Eastern and Mediterranean dips are a non-negotiable part of a successful mezze platter.
 If you love muhammara (roasted red pepper dip) as much as we do, you're going to love this recipe for roasted red pepper hummus.
 It's truly a favorite and I cannot wait to share it with you.

 Table Of Contents:

 Honestly, I always prefer homemade hummus to store-bought for a couple of reasons.
 First of all, it's so easy to make it at home using pantry staples.
-Secondly, there are so many ways to elevate this creamy dip - top it with all the fixings to make a showstopping loaded hummus or give it a Tunisian taste and turn it into harissa hummus.
+Secondly, there are so many ways to elevate this creamy dip - make it with roasted garlic, top it with all the fixings to make a showstopping loaded hummus, or give it a Tunisian taste and turn it into harissa hummus.